KGF Chapter 2: Sanjay Dutt’s First Look Release Date!

 KGF Chapter 2: Sanjay Dutt’s Adheera Look To Be Revealed On July 29

 Well, we can’t wait to watch the Yash and Sanjay Dutt starrer KGF: Chapter-2.
-Yash’s swagger look has become a rage amongst the cine buffs and his fans.
-Sanjay Dutt has been roped to play an antagonist role in the film.
-We are waiting to see Sanjay Dutt’s menacing look of villain Adheera.
-Don’t worry, wait for Adheera look is not so long, what you read is right.
-The makers of the film are all set to the release Sanjay Dutt first look poster on the eve of his birthday, which is on July 29.
-It marks 61st birthday of the Munnabhai actor.
-Fans have already started countdown for the look and it is trending on all social media platforms.
+Yash’s swagger look has become a rage among the audiences and his fans.
+Sanjay Dutt has been roped in to play the antagonist in the film.
+Fans are also waiting to catch a glimpse of Sanjay Dutt’s look of villain Adheera.
+In case you are waiting with bated breath for this, here is the good news for you.
+The makers of the film are all set to release Sanjay Dutt’s first look poster on the occasion of his birthday, which is tomorrow, July 29.
+It marks the 61st birthday of the Munnabhai actor.
+Fans have already started the countdown for the look and it is trending on all social media platforms.

 The only way is the BRUTAL way!!#KGFChapter2@TheNameIsYash @VKiragandur@duttsanjay @SrinidhiShetty7 @TandonRaveena @bhuvangowda84 @BasrurRavi @excelmovies @AAFilmsIndia @FarOutAkhtar @ritesh_sid @VaaraahiCC @hombalefilms pic.twitter.com/pMuXZOWlQx